kubeslice/kubeslice-controller/README.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.7.0/cert-manager.yaml
 ```

-3. First check all the cert-manager pods are up and running then apply the following command to deploy `kubeslice-controller` to the kind cluster with all the CRDs:
+2. First check all the cert-manager pods are up and running then run the following command to deploy `kubeslice-controller` to the kind cluster with all the CRDs:

 ```bash
 make deploy
 ```

-4. For checking the logs of the pods, run the following command:
+3. For checking the logs of the pods, run the following command: (pod-name would start with `kubeslice-controller-manager-`)

 ```bash
 kubectl logs -f {pod-name} -n kubeslice-controller